Clinical Psychology / Psychotherapy

 My name is Gustavo Pérez Domínguez.
 Born (1968) and raised in the Canary Islands, I graduated from High School in the USA in 1986, after a whole school-year there.
 I spent some time working and travelling abroad, and I graduated as a psychologist from the Univ. of Salamanca (Spain) in 1993.

 At the end of '93, the Ministry of Health called the first nationwide exam ever to enter residency training programs at hospitals to qualify as clinical psychologists; I came out Nr.
 1 and decided to move to the best available position, Hospital Clinic in Barcelona.

 In 2002, I decided to quit the public health system and focus in my own private practice, working at two different offices in Barcelona (Galton & Aribau 88; later on Zenttral).
-In late 2009, my family and I decided to move back to Gran Canaria, where I keep now two offices running (main one in Las Palmas de GC,; another in Sta Mª de Guía in the Northwest).
+In late 2009, my family and I decided to move back to Gran Canaria.

-I consider my approach to psychotherapy a flexible, consensual and integrative one, combining resources from cognitive-behavioral models, experiential therapies, and mindfulness orientations, with a humanistic perspective, and a balanced, honest and respectful tone (also: I'm not into psychoanalysis, child therapy, or forensic psychology, in case this happens to be what you are looking for).
-Though not exactly bilingual, I've been successfully conducting psychotherapies in english, both in Barcelona and Gran Canaria.
+I consider my approach to psychotherapy a flexible, consensual and integrative one, combining resources from cognitive-behavioral models, experiential therapies, and mindfulness orientations, with a humanistic perspective, and a balanced, honest and respectful tone (also: I'm not into psychoanalysis, child therapy, or assessments reports).
+Though not exactly bilingual, I've been successfully conducting psychotherapies in english for the last 15 years.